A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Quantum Learning

 In Liu et al.~\cite{liu2019unitary}, the authors proposed a quantum algorithm based on unitary weights, suitable to implement a one-iteration learning approach.
 The weights' operator is constructed as the tensor product $\hat{w} = \sum_j\ket{y_j}\otimes\bra{x_j}$, where $\bra{x_j}$ represents the conjugate transpose matrix of a training input and $\ket{y_j}$ is the desired output.
-The Singular Value Decomposition procedure is then applied to $\hat{w}$ to decompose it as the product of unitary matrices.
-In their work, the authors showed how to approximate several quantum gates with such an algorithm.
-A similar approach is also exploited by Khan et al.~\cite{khan2020derivative}.
+The Singular Value Decomposition procedure is then applied to $\hat{w}$ to decompose it as the product \h{$\hat{F} \Sigma \hat{w}_{\text{new}}$, where $\hat{F}$ and $\hat{w}_{\text{new}}$ are unitary matrices, and $\Sigma$ is the diagonal matrix of singular values.
+Since $\Sigma$ may not be unitary it is replaced with a diagonal unitary matrix and the output of the quantum perceptron on an input $\ket{x}$ is defined as $\hat{F} \Sigma_{\text{new}} \hat{w}_{\text{new}}\ket{x}$.} The authors showed how to approximate several quantum gates with such an algorithm \h{in their work.} A similar approach is also exploited by Khan et al.~\cite{khan2020derivative}.
 Du et al.~\cite{du2018implementable} proposed a variational QP implementing a parametrized oracle for a Grover-like search algorithm.
-The parametrized quantum circuit is used to learn features from the input dataset, and a classical optimization algorithm guides the parameters update.

-Differently from the previously introduced approaches, Soloviev et al.~\cite{soloviev2018adiabatic} reported a discussion about how to exploit superconducting circuits equipped with Josephson junctions~\citep{josephson1962possible,josephson1974discovery} to physically realize perceptrons and synapses to build up a neural network.
+The parametrized quantum circuit \h{learns} features from the input dataset, and a classical optimization algorithm guides the parameters update.
+Differently from the previously introduced approaches, Soloviev et al.~\cite{soloviev2018adiabatic} reported a discussion about how to exploit superconducting circuits equipped with Josephson junctions \h{(JJ)}~\citep{josephson1962possible,josephson1974discovery} to physically realize perceptrons and synapses to build up a neural network.
 Specifically, the authors exploited the operational principles of adiabatic superconducting cells to implement multilayer perceptrons.
-In such a design, the current-phase relation is used to implement the non-linear response, while the input to the system is supplied as magnetic fluxes to which the circuits, operating at a few kelvins, couple.
+The current-phase relation is used to implement the non-linear response \h{in such a design.} \h{Instead, the system's input is supplied through magnetic fluxes to which the circuits, operating at a few kelvins, couple. }